de4a-eu/toop-connector-ng/README.md

 * **`http.connection-timeout`** (int) - the HTTP connection timeout in milliseconds
 * **`http.read-timeout`** (int) - the HTTP read/socket timeout in milliseconds

+Note: this TOOP Connector uses a different configuration engine than the old version.

+Note: see https://github.com/TOOP4EU/toop-connector-ng/blob/master/tc-webapp/src/main/resources/application.properties for the default configuration file

 ### Properties for MEM implementation `external`

 * **`toop.mem.as4.endpoint`** (string) - the AS4 endpoint